 Eventually, I started using fake names - some of my favourites were David, James and Matt.
 Orderise takes the hassle out of name generation by randomly generating a name for your coffee order.

-Address book Sync
+Address book Sync (on Android).

 Before I delve into this discussion I’d just like to make a note that any references to Apple, Google, Android or iPhone across this site are instructional only.
 There is no copyright infringement intended.